Aqualyd-Limited/sonarCal/docs/index.md

 (or if using uv, the command is `uv tool run sonarcal`).
 It make take a few seconds to start, after which the Sonarcal window will appear.

-If there are suitable sonar files in the configured data directory, the program will start to replay them.
+If there are suitable sonar files in the configured data directory[^1], the program will start to replay them.
 Replay happens in two ways:

 Live data enabled

-:    The last file in the directory will be replayed[^1] and then any new data added to that file will also be replayed.
+:    The last file in the directory will be replayed[^2] and then any new data added to that file will also be replayed.
 If a newer file appears, that will be replayed too.

+[^1]: Sonarcal can be configured (via the Config dialog) to always ask for the data directory when starting.
-[^1]: Just the last ping is replayed for sonar-netCDF4 files
+[^2]: Just the last ping is replayed for sonar-netCDF4 files.

 Live data disabled